microsoft/code-with-engineering-playbook/observability/microservices.md

 ## How to extend your tracing information between microservices

-The W3C consortium is working on a [Trace Context](https://www.w3.org/TR/trace-context/) definition that we can use when using HTTP as the protocol in our microservice architecture.
+The W3C consortium is working on a [Trace Context](https://www.w3.org/TR/trace-context/) definition that can be applied when using HTTP as the protocol in a microservice architecture.
 But let's explain how we can implement this functionality in our software.

 The main idea behind this is to propagate the correlation information between HTTP request so other pieces of software can read this information and correctly correlate telemetry across microservices.